 It’s not just bottled water.
 Another study by Orb Media, found that 94% of tap water in the USA and 72% in Europe contained microplastics.
 In some samples there were thousands of microplastics per liter.
 The big challenge is that microplastics are unregulated and therefore water utilities are not obliged to test for it or include microplastics in water quality reports.
 Even if the source of the water is mountain springs and lakes there could be microplastics as plastic pollution is everywhere.

 Therefore anyone concerned about their own health or family members should highly consider buying a water filter for microplastics.

 Read more about Orb’s tap water study here and here.

 How much microplastics do we consume?

-New research combining the results of more than 50 studies globally has found that on average, people could be ingesting about 5g of plastic every week – equivalent to a credit card – in the air they breathe, the food they eat and, especially, the water they drink.
+New research combining the results of more than 50 studies globally has found that on average, people could be ingesting about 5g of plastic every week – equivalent to a credit card – in the air we breathe, the food we eat and, especially, the water we drink.